p208p2002/blog/README.md

 comming soon...
 ### Write Post
 1. Create a `Public Gist`
-2. Ensure Filename with valid extention name
+2. Ensure Filename with supported extention name
     > Defaults to: `.md`,`.ipynb`
 3. Add some hash tag to `Gist description`
     > At least include `#blog`